-Your purpose for visiting this site is to learn how to write and I want to make it my mission to give you all the tools that you will need to get the ball rolling.
+Your purpose for visiting this site is to learn how to write- am I correct?
+Well, my mission is to give you all the tools that you will need to get the ball rolling.
 Writing, you will find is not limited to just writing books.
 Instead, you will discover the many forms of writing and the rules that go along with them.

 How To Write

-First things first, do not get frustrated but do be aware that before you can start any work of art in the writing department, you need to first know how to write.
+First things first, do not get frustrated.
+However, do be aware that before you can start any work of art in the writing department, you need to first know how to write.
 For me, as I stated on the introductory page, journaling is something that I have always done.
-I have found that even now, it puts my mind in a meditative state which focuses and clears my thoughts, which in turn makes the writing process much easier.
+I have found that even now, it puts my mind in a meditative state.
+This process focuses and clears my thoughts, which in turn makes the writing process much easier.
 This may not be for everyone but it’s worth a try if it is something that you have never done.

 One of the first steps in writing is deciding what you are wanting to write about.
 What is your subject and how long do you want the work to be?
 You will also need to decide what audience you are writing for?
 Do you want to learn how to write a novel?
 Do you want to learn how to write a poem?

 Regardless of what you want to do do, I will help you become a highly sought after book writer!
-The first thing you will need is some tools in your corner to get you started, which is where your writing prompts will come into play.
+The first thing you will need is some tools in your corner to get you started.
+This is where your writing prompts will come into play.

 What Are Writing Prompts?

-In most cases, if you were like me, after finding my topic is where you would get stuck; writer’s block would hit me and I struggled to find ideas of how to make that topic come to life as I would begin to jot down my thoughts around my topic hoping for a miracle.
+In most cases, if you were like me, after finding my topic is where you would get stuck.
+Writer’s block would hit me and I struggled to find ideas of how to make that topic come to life.
+I would begin to jot down my thoughts around my topic hoping for a miracle.

 Well, in a nutshell, that is what a writing prompt is.
 It’s when you come up with your topic of choice and then build ideas around it.
-However, maybe finding your topic is the issue, and finding what you want to write about has stopped you before you even start.
+However, maybe finding your topic is the issue.
+Or, finding what you want to write about has stopped you before you even start.

 - It was the first time the leaves changed colors for the year.